limengdu/xiaoesp32c3-chatgpt/README.md

 <div align=center><img width = 800 src="https://files.seeedstudio.com/wiki/xiaoesp32c3-chatgpt/7.png"/></div>

+!!!Tip
+    HTML syntax for web pages is beyond the scope of this tutorial.
+You can learn to use HTML on your own, or, alternatively, we can use existing generation tools to do the code generation work.
+We recommend using [HTML Generator](https://webcode.tools/generators/html).
+    It is worth noting that in C programs, "\\" and """ are special characters, and if you want to retain the functionality of these special characters in your program, you need to add a right slash in front of them.

 Client1 refers to the Socket client after the web server is established, the following code is the flow of web server processing.

 ```c